idia640/presentations/week07/PITCHME.md

 ---

-## Values and emotions are inextricably bound
+## Values, motivation, and emotions are inextricably bound.

-*To be persuasive, you must know your user and what motivates him/her*
+*To be persuasive, you must understand and draw upon user motivatations and values.*

+Note:

+This re-inforces the value of ethnographic research.

+And... consider the role of social bonds in persuasion.
+We will discuss this later!

 ---